Qualifying For Mortgage With Irregular Income On Home Purchase

 Qualifying For Mortgage With Irregular Income and gaps in employment is allowed.

-Federal income guidelines for income qualification for mortgage only require two year employment history.
+Federal income guidelines for income qualification for mortgage only require a two-year employment history.

-- Homebuyers unemployed or had employment gap for six months or less, than 30 days of paycheck stubs are required from new job
+- Homebuyers unemployed or had an employment gap for six months or less, than 30 days of paycheck stubs are required from a new job

 - For example, say borrower just got a new job but have been unemployed for the past two years

 - If this is the case, then two years of employment history prior to being out of work period is required

 - Borrowers need to be on a new job for at least six months in order to qualify for a mortgage